If you want to mix and master music in your studio, you’re going to need the right gear.

 You can if you must, but it isn’t recommended.

-While you can probably achieve decent mixing and mastering results with headphones (especially a quality pair), rest assured your mix will sound considerably different on other sources, whether it’s computer speakers or studio monitors.
+While you can probably achieve decent mixing and mastering results with headphones (especially a quality pair), rest assured your mix will sound considerably different on other sources, whether it’s computer speakers or the best quality studio monitors.

 The best studio engineers use many different sources when mixing and mastering music.
 This is what enables them to prepare the recording to be heard on a variety of different systems.
 Mastering doesn’t necessarily preserve consistency across all speakers or earbuds, but it does ensure the music is listenable on all systems.